Intensive Psychoanalytic Psychotherapy Program (IPPP)

 The IPPP program fosters collegiality and involvement in the overall White community.
 All participants are invited to the Institute’s Tuesday morning Clinical Services Meetings, the White Society Colloquia, and ongoing White Study Groups.
 All participants in IPPP will also receive a complementary online copy of the Institute’s internationally acclaimed journal, Contemporary Psychoanalysis.

 Tuition for the first year, including supervision, is non-refundable $3,300.
 Tuition for the optional second year is $1,600.
 Complete the application form online and send it along with a $50 application fee, to the Registrar, The William Alanson White Institute, 20 West 74th Street, New York City, NY 10023.
 Applications will be considered as they are received.
 The application process also includes a personal interview.

 Participants are required to carry professional liability insurance and to provide their own psychotherapy patients for supervision.

 Admission preferences will be given to New York State licensed mental health professionals whose licensed “scope of practice” includes the practice of psychotherapy, either privately or in institutional settings.
 Other psychotherapists possessing a different educational background may also apply.

 Applicants’ familiarity with psychoanalytic thinking and personal experience in psychotherapy or psychoanalysis are considered in the admissions process.
 Individual treatment is essential to good clinical work and experience in psychoanalytic psychotherapy or psychoanalysis is strongly recommended.
 Upon request, we can help find appropriate and affordable therapy.

-A certificate of completion of coursework is awarded at the end of the year.
+A certificate of completion of coursework is awarded at the end of year one.

 If you have further questions, please contact the Director of the Program, Dr. Miri Abramis at email@example.com or 212 877-8419.